rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 *"Oi!
 Are you coming or what?"* - asked Amir.

-Sam looked at his friend and smiled, thinking as he followed Amir, he wondered if the spectres were as good friends as his companions and decided it was better to leave any jealousy behind.
+Sam looked at his friend and smiled.
+As he followed Amir, he wondered if the spectres were as good friends as his companions and decided it was better to leave any jealousy behind.
 He understood he wasn't losing his buddy to Hannah, he just needed to share his happiness.